emacs-eask/cli/docs/content/en/Getting-Started/Commands-and-options.md

 $ eask package [DESTINATION]
 ```

-If [DESTINATION] is not specified, it will export to the `/dist` folder
+If [DESTINATION] is not specified, it will generate to the `/dist` folder
 by default.

 ## 🔍 eask compile